-The refresh period or how often this 3M SORA rate changes corresponds to the compounding period which is 3 months.
+The refresh period or how often this 3M SORA rate changes corresponds to the compounding period, which is three months.

-For eg, for a 3M compounded SORA rate on the 25th of Dec 2021, the previous daily SORA rates from 25th Sept 2021 onwards is compounded over the next 3 months.
+For e.g., for a 3M compounded SORA rate on the 25th of December 2021, the previous daily SORA rate from 25th September 2021 onwards is compounded over the next three months.

 A 1M compounded SORA rate is based on a compounding period of 1 month of the historical SORA rate which is published daily on the MAS website.

-The refresh period or how often this 1M SORA rate changes corresponds to the compounding period which is 1 month.
+The refresh period or how often this 1M SORA rate changes corresponds to the compounding period, which is one month.

-For eg, for a 1M compounded SORA rate on the 5th of Jan 2022, the previous daily SORA rates from 5th of Dec 2021 onwards is compounded over the next 1 month.
+For e.g., for a 1M compounded SORA rate on the 5th of January 2022, the previous daily SORA rates from 5th of December 2021 onwards is compounded over the next month.

-Considering if a 1M SORA or 3M SORA is better, involves various factors but most importantly would be looking at key economic indicators in Singapore.
+To determine whether a 1M SORA or 3M SORA is better, you will need to consider various factors, the most important being the key economic indicators in Singapore.

-In an increasing interest rate environment, to prevent the cost of borrowing rising too quickly, a 3M SORA rate would be the preferred option since it has a longer refresh period of 3 months compared to a 1M SORA of 1 month.
+In an increasing interest-rate environment, to prevent the cost of borrowing from rising too quickly, a 3M SORA rate would be the preferred option since it has a longer refresh period of 3 months compared to a 1M SORA of 1 month.

-The converse holds in a decreasing interest rate environment where a 1M SORA would be preferred due to a shorter interest refresh period.
-This allows for the interest rate on a 1M SORA loan to decrease faster than a 3M SORA loan.
+The converse holds in a decreasing interest-rate environment where a 1M SORA would be preferred due to a shorter interest refresh period.
+This allows the interest rate on a 1M SORA loan to decrease faster than a 3M SORA loan.

 The planning to reform SIBOR to a new benchmark rate started in the last month of 2017.
-After the 2008-2009 global financial crisis, certain regulatory changes were enforced on banks, which eventually resulted in the decline in the importance of the practice of banks lending or borrowing from each other as a source of funding.
+After the 2008-2009 global financial crisis, certain regulatory changes were enforced on banks.
+This eventually resulted in the decline in the importance of the practice of banks lending or borrowing from each other as a source of funding.

-Unfortunately, a year-long testing (July 2019 to June 2020) revealed that this alleged new benchmark, although relatively robust, was more volatile than the SIBOR rate and didn’t track the movements in SIBOR as closely as expected.
+Unfortunately, a year-long testing (July 2019 to June 2020) revealed that this alleged new benchmark, although relatively robust, was more volatile than the SIBOR rate.
+Moreover, it did not track the movements in SIBOR as closely as expected.
 The new benchmark rate’s high volatility makes it more intricate for acceptance by the end-user.

-Henceforth, the team suggested that replacing SIBOR directly with the new polled benchmark in existing SIBOR contracts wouldn’t be possible and would require extensive amendments to existing financial contracts.
+Henceforth, the team suggested that replacing SIBOR directly with the new polled benchmark in existing SIBOR contracts would not be possible and would require extensive amendments to existing financial contracts.
 The report deemed the process to be highly resource-intensive and much more complicated.

-Given the steady transition from SOR to SORA in the derivatives market, the team assessed moving SGD financial markets to a single rate regime focused on SORA more beneficial instead of implementing two transitions of interest rate benchmarks separately for SOR and SIBOR.
+Given the steady transition from SOR to SORA in the derivatives market, the team assessed moving SGD financial markets to a single rate regime focused on SORA as it was deemed to be more beneficial than implementing two transitions of interest rate benchmarks for SOR and SIBOR, respectively.

-The use of SORA-centred approach will improve liquidity while better positioning the SGD financial markets for the future.
+The use of a SORA-centred approach will improve liquidity while simultaneously achieve a better positioning for the SGD financial markets for the future.

-The retail consumers, SMEs and other users of SGD floating rate products currently referencing SIBOR to gain from greater transparency, and a deeper and more competent market.
+The retail consumers, SMEs and other users of SGD floating-rate products currently referencing SIBOR can expect to gain from greater transparency and a deeper, more competent market.

-Once a key reference rate and alternative to SIBOR, SOR has been completely phased out and replaced with SORA for its high volatility as compared to SIBOR.
+Once a key reference rate and alternative to SIBOR, SOR has been completely phased out and replaced with SORA for its relatively high volatility.
 People who previously had SOR-pegged home loans have since seen their loans converted to SORA packages.
 The last SOR-pegged home loan was taken off the market in July 2017.

 As per the latest update, SOR is expected to discontinue in mid-2023.
-The transition of SOR to SORA was necessary as FCA (Financial Conduct Authority) announced the likely discontinuation of USD LIBOR in mid-2023 (earlier: after end-2021).
+The transition of SOR to SORA was necessary as the Financial Conduct Authority (FCA) announced the likely discontinuation of the USD London Interbank Offered Rate (LIBOR) in mid-2023 (earlier: after the end of 2021).

-SOR relies on LIBOR for its computational methodology and thus the LIBOR discontinuation will directly affect the continuity of SOR.
+Since SOR relies on LIBOR for its computational methodology, the LIBOR discontinuation will naturally directly affect the continuity of SOR.

 According to the latest SC-STS report, all financial institutions and their consumers should terminate usage of SOR in new derivative contracts by mid-September 2021.
 However, SOR could be utilised for specified purposes related to the transition and risk management of legacy SOR arrangements to SORA for now.

-Yes, as per the latest update, it has been affirmed that SIBOR will be gradually phased out; the long-term 6-mth SIBOR on 31 March 2022 followed by the more widely-used 1-mth and 3-mth SIBOR rates by the end of 2024.
+Yes, as per the latest update, it has been affirmed that SIBOR will be gradually phased out; the long-term 6-month SIBOR on 31 March 2022 followed by the more widely-used 1-month and 3-month SIBOR rates by the end of 2024.

-Going forward, SORA will be used as the key interest rate benchmarked in Singapore dollar financial instruments.
+Going forward, SORA will be used as the key interest rate benchmark in Singapore dollar financial instruments.